captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## Lulu:
- Oh, and Junior also said we don’t have to be moving out right now, Dad -- that it takes a while to get evicted.
+Oh, and Junior also said we don’t have to be moving out right now, Dad—that it takes a while to get evicted.

 ---